xiix0/scam/README.md

-You will triumph over your enemy.
+You are taking yourself far too seriously.